Find Grad Schools

 37% Racial-Ethnic Minorities*

 American College of Education comes in at #8 on our list of the most popular colleges offering doctor's degrees in education.
 Roughly 8,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,160 per year, while in-state graduate students, on average, pay $5,640 per year.
-For the 2020-2021 academic year, 181 doctor's degrees were handed out to education majors at American College of Education.
-Of these students, 64% were women and 37% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 181 people received their doctor's degree in education from American College of Education.
+About 61% of this group were women, and 37% were students from an underrepresented racial-ethnic group.

 #9